vmkcom/dropbox-js/doc/auth_drivers.md

 changing the location of the application's browser window by popping up a separate window, and loading the Dropbox authorization page in that window.

-The popup method has a couple of serious drawbacks.
-Most browsers will not display the popup window by default, and instead will show a hard-to-notice warning that the user must interact with to display the popup.
-The driver's code for communicating between the popup and the main application window does not work on IE9 and below, so applications that use it will only work on Chrome, Firefox and IE10+.
+Most browsers will only display the popup window if `client.authorize()` is called in response to a user action, such as click on a "Sign into Dropbox" button.
+Browsers have different heuristics for deciding whether the condition is met, so the safest bet is to make the `client.authorize()` call in a `click` event listener.

-If the drawbacks above are more acceptable than restructuring your application to handle redirects, create a page on your site that contains the [receiver code](https://github.com/dropbox/dropbox-js/blob/master/test/html/oauth_receiver.html), change the code to reflect the location of `dropbox.js` on your site, and point the `Dropbox.Drivers.Popup` constructor to it.
+To use the popup driver, create a page on your site that contains the [receiver code](https://github.com/dropbox/dropbox-js/blob/master/test/html/oauth_receiver.html), change the code to reflect the location of `dropbox.js` on your site, and point the `Dropbox.Drivers.Popup` constructor to it.